HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

 Primary data sources for the study are to include ... .
 Secondary data sources for the study are to include ... .

 Each of the next subsections describes one data source.
+Complete standardized metadata for each data source.
+Either programmatically include standard metadata files into the analysis report or copy and fill out one metadata form (shown below for primary data source 1) for each data source.

 #### Primary data source1 name

-**Standard Metadata**

 - `Abstract`: Brief description of the data source
 - `Spatial Coverage`: Specify the geographic extent of your study.
 This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.